mtaut/chat-app/README.md

 - Add Firebase credentials to project.
 These can be found in Firebase settings ---> General ---> SDK setup and configuration ---> const firebaseConfig = {};

+- change rules to allow read/write to: `allow read, write: if true;`

 - Start the app:

   - 'npm start'

+- Run app on Android Emulator or iOS Simulator